Skip to main content

 5. Manage Sales Like a Pro

-With a CRM, you can track every step of the sales pipeline—from new leads to closing deals.
+Projul tracks every step of your sales pipeline from new leads to closing deals.
+Rated 9.8/10 on G2, Projul’s pipeline tools show you exactly where each opportunity stands.
 It also shows where people lose interest, so you can adjust your approach and win more customers.

 Implementing Construction CRM Software Successfully